 All registered psychologists have an obligation to ensure they are familiar with and practise in accordance with the Board’s registration standards, guidelines, the Board-endorsed Code of ethics, and the National Law.
 When applying for general registration, please ensure that you are familiar with and able to meet these requirements.

-To apply for general registration, complete the AGEN-76 application form and lodge it by post with your local office of AHPRA.
+To apply for general registration, complete the AGEN-76 application form and submit it via Ahpra's Online upload.

 You will find other supporting information to help with your application on the forms page, including information about proof of identity documents, certifying supporting documents and the required format for your curriculum vitae.